Sh1r0Yaksha/SmolTAS/README.md

 * Fixed the issue that happened when a level was reloaded while inputs were playing
 * Now the inputs are played every game physics frame instead of your framerate frame
 * Pausing the game by LShift will also pause the playing of inputs

+# v2.1.0
+* Updated for SALT v1.2
+* Fixed the on screen texts which got scattered after the update
+* Input recording for every level

 # Acknowledgements